10 Best AI Agent Frameworks Compared (2026)

 - Simple automation with one agent?
 Almost any framework works.
 Optimize for learning curve.

 - Complex workflows with branching logic?
 LangGraph or AutoGen.
+These are best for stateful AI agent orchestration.

 - Multi-agent teams working together?
 CrewAI, AutoGen, or LangGraph.
+Perfect for building collaborative AI agent teams.

 - Heavy retrieval/RAG?
 LlamaIndex, possibly combined with LangChain.
+Ideal for data-aware AI agents.

 - Strict output validation?
 Pydantic AI as core or supplement.